Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: System Model

 The line-of-sight (LoS) channel is considered because this paper only focuses on the quantization feedback problem of the near-field codebook.
-According to the spherical wave model \cite{ref20}, the distance determines the signal phase, and the near-field channel vector ${\mathbf{h}}$ can be expressed as
+According to the spherical wave model \cite{ref20}, both the angle and distance of UE determine the signal phase, and the near-field channel vector ${\mathbf{h}}$ can be expressed as